 Also, while confidence intervals provide more information, their application usually provides the same results as p-values.
 Researchers often just look for confidence intervals outside of zero and move on.

 Lastly, p-values are a great first-step into understanding statistics.
-They aren’t too scary, and understanding p-values can lead to understanding more complex
+They aren’t too scary, and understanding p-values can lead to understanding more complex topics.

 Who invented the p-value?
 Karl Pearson but Ronald Fisher popularized it.

 What is a p-value?
 A p-value is the probability that the observed data (or more extreme data) occurred due to random chance if we assume that the null hypothesis is true.

 When do I use a p-value?
 Most inferential statistics will include a p-value.